gamtiq/grunt-uniator/README.md

 Each file can be specified by name or by path.
 If file has `.css` extension the extension can be omitted.

+#### options.updateUrl
+Type: `Boolean` | `Function`
+Default value: `false`

+Whether URLs found in CSS-files should be updated to be accessible from destination file.
+A function can be used as the option value.
+In the latter case the function will be called instead of predefined function to get new URL.
+If the function returns a string value, that value will be used as new URL.
+A non-string value returned by the function will be ignored (i.e. the source URL will not be changed).
+Data object will be passed into the function (see [getUpdatedUrl](https://github.com/gamtiq/uniator#getUpdatedUrl) for details).

 ### Usage Examples

 #### Combine all styles from HTML-file into one file `style.css`